rameshy777/fabzero/mdfiles/3D-printer.md

 Assemble 'Stud units', Before you start assembling, access to [settings] menu then to [X,Y,Z] menu and move the bed to proper position for assembly.
 Move the print bed 100 scales downward in Z direction and 100 scales frontward in Y direction.
 After placing the bed in proper position, turn off the device and remove the power cable.
 Please work with caution.

 **When removing the Filament Leftover in TUBE**
-1. While the cartridge is not installed, please go to Setting – Extruder Menu (1) Select “100” ,2) Press the upward arrow * See if the filament comes out * If it does not, please proceed to page 2).
+1. While the cartridge is not installed, please go to Setting – Extruder Menu (1) Select “100” ,2) Press the upward arrow *See if the filament comes out*
 2. Remove Tube from the Nozzle ( 1) remove snap ring 2) press the tube holder and pull the tube to remove tube holder, 3 and 4) Use a tool such as a LONG NOSE PLIER and pull to see if it comes out.
-If it does not, proceed to the Page 4).
 3. Remove Tube from the Inner Side (Only try this if the previous steps did not work).